-Therm-A-Rest NeoAir XLite: 12.0 oz, $130
+Therm-A-Rest NeoAir XLite: 12 oz, $170

-Total with the bivy: 2 lbs, 0.76 oz and $530Pair this sleep system up with the Hyperlite Mountain Gear Square Flat Tarp: 10.2 oz, $340
+Total with the bivy: 2 lbs, 0.76 oz and $530Pair this sleep system up with the Hyperlite Mountain Gear Square Flat Tarp: 11 oz, $355

-Sleep plus Shelter Systems Grand Total: 2 lbs, 11.36 oz and $885Carry this expert level kit in the Zpacks Arc Blast 52: 21.3 oz, $295
+Sleep plus Shelter Systems Grand Total: 2 lbs, 11.36 oz and $885Carry this expert level kit in the Zpacks Arc Blast 55: 21.3 oz, $325

 Big Four Grand Total: 4 lbs, 1 oz, and $1,210This expert-level ultralight kit, with the price tag to match, has the added protection of a bivy sack (and it would weigh in under 4 lbs. without).
 Every thru-hiker we know would be psyched to use this kit.

-Therm-A-Rest Z Lite Sol: 14.0 oz, $35
+Therm-A-Rest Z Lite Sol: 14.0 oz, $45

 Sleep plus Shelter System Grand Total: 3 lbs, 10 oz and $405Carry this kit in the Osprey Exos 48: 37.6 ounces, $200

-Big Four Grand Total: 5 lbs, 6.3 oz, and $665
+Big Four Grand Total: 5 lbs, 15.6 oz, and $605

 Care & Feeding of Down Sleeping Bags

 Move your wet bag to one of the big front-loading commercial dryers.
-Ideally, you will have used it immediately before for some other laundry to verify that the medium or medium low setting is indeed accurate.
+Ideally, you will have used it immediately before for some other laundry to verify that the medium or medium-low setting is indeed accurate.
 Your completely wet down bag will be very clumpy, so here's where a trick helps.
 We either throw a few tennis balls in with the bag (or a very clean pair of running shoes).
 While the bag tumbles and tumbles on medium heat, these items will help break up the wet clumps of down.
 You can also stop the dryer periodically and break up clumps by hand.
 And that's it.
 Just make sure you've identified a dryer that will not get too hot and damage the synthetic fabric of your bag.